At IWD, we’ve been using WooCommerce to build our clients one-of-a-kind websites for years. We’re BIG fans.

 You may also decide you’d rather go with a VPS (Virtual Private Server) because it offers better security, reliability, and overall performance.
 Even then, the price could still be as low as $20-30/month but probably no more than $100.

 WooCommerce also offers hosting through popular providers like Bluehost and GoDaddy.
 At IWD, we really love a third option from that list: Nexcess's Managed WooCommerce plans.
 Nexcess is a partner of ours and a trusted hosting provider we've recommended to a wide range of clients.

 As you can see, if you’re scaling up – or plan to in the near future – your hosting costs are going to be more.

 However, hosting is something you definitely don’t want to skimp on.
-Your site’s performance depends on it, so I recommend spending the extra money to go with a VPS or even a dedicated server, which would give you complete control over your hosting.
+Your site’s performance depends on it, so it may even be worth spending the extra money to go with a VPS or even a dedicated server, which would give you complete control over your hosting.

 2. The Domain Name for Your WooCommerce Site

-Here’s another cost of your WooCommerce site that you just can’t get around.
+Here’s another part of WooCommerce pricing that you just can’t get around.
 Your site has to have a domain.

 How much you’ll pay for that domain depends on the name you want for your WooCommerce website.

 For example, if I wanted to buy the domain for my own name, it would only be $14.95 to register it over at A2 Hosting: